 Designer Jessica says: “Kids always seem to wear out at least one knee of every pair of jeans and trousers they own – I write from experience!
 Instead of recycling them, why not upcycle them by adding a monster patch to the knee.
 It’s really easy to do and the kids love the end result.
-Here’s my quick and easy version, perfect for Halloween!”
+Here’s my quick and easy monster costume, perfect for Halloween!”

-- Child’s jeans (we used age 7-8)
+- Child’s jeans, (we used age 7-8)

-- Felt scraps: white and black
+- Felt scraps, white and black

 - Basic sewing kit

 - Free monster sewing pattern, download it using the link above

 Cut away any frayed edges from the hole in the jean knee to make a bigger mouth for your monster.

 Cut the orange fabric so that it is 2cm (¾in) larger than the hole all the way around.